Do You Have a Public Relations Strategy?

 View this post on Instagram

 We do one thing, make you look good online!
 GROW, RESTORE & MAINTAIN your reputation with the experts here at Netreputation.
 Check out the link in our bio to learn more! #reputationmanagement #personalbranding #linkedin #generateleads #getmoreclients #freeanalysis #businesstips #begreat #buildyourbrand #branding #feelinggood

-Main Activities of Public Relations:
+Main Activities of PR Professionals:

 - Writing press releases for company-related information.

 - Creating fact sheets about the company to be sent to media teams to build their brand.

 - Providing media training to both in-house and external teams.